 How to lift & lower a VW bus.

-When People find out that I work on old Volkswagen buses, the most common thing that I hear, is “oh I had one of those” or “Aren’t those easy to work on ?”.
-The second might be true for keeping them running.
-But, VW Bus suspension is difficult to modify.
-And the 1949-67 bus is especially tough, the 1968-79 bus is easier but still challenging.
-So hopefully this page will eventually form a coherent thought.
+When People find out about my Volkswagen bus habit, the most common thing that I hear, is “oh I had one of those” or “Aren’t those easy ?
+Easy to work on ?”.
+The second might be true, like keeping them running — thanks to these guys.
+On the flip, Volkswagen Bus suspension is challenging, compared to most cars, the VW bus is difficult to lift & lower.
+The 1949-67 bus is especially tough, The 1968-79 bus is easier, but still possibly poop.
+Hopefully this page will eventually form a coherent thought.

 Nate @ Wagenswest